-If you are thinking about applying to University of the Arts London (UAL), or making an application, we suggest that you:
+If you are thinking about applying to UAL, or making an application, we suggest that you:

 Find out about access to University buildings

-You can find detailed access information about all UAL sites on the Disabled Go website, such as
+You can find detailed access information about all UAL sites on the Access Able website.
+This includes:

 - Availability of step-free access